loerk/loerk/README.md

 # Hi there, I'm Francis

 I changed from debugging people as a physiotherapist to degugging code and i love it!
 I finally got to know the state of mind where time and space just disappear.
 As a creative mind i like building, shaping and creating new worlds with code.
-Apart from that i like trekking, reading books and coffee!
+Apart from that i like trekking, books and coffee!

 - 🔭 I'm currently working on [recoMe](https://reco-me.vercel.app/)